 Turning to drugs or alcohol as a way to self-medicate or have an easier time coping only further complicates your life.
 It can lead to dependency and an addiction that requires more of the substance to feel good.
 And, in a relatively short period of time, you’ll find that you can’t function without it.
-The good news is that there are places you can go for help.
+Luckily, there is help for you if you find yourself developing a substance abuse problem.
+There are places similar to The Holistic Sanctuary – check out the website here – that can help you get back on your feet.
+Throughout the United States and parts of the world, there are rehab centers like this that are dedicated to helping you recover from your substance addiction.
 For instance, if you live in southern Ohio, you can find an outpatient treatment facility near Cincinnati.
 This will allow you to remain home during your recovery.
 This is a good thing for some sufferers of addiction, but for others, this will lead to temptations that they cannot resist.
 Thankfully there is also the option of residential rehab centers like EnterHealth (https://enterhealth.com/), where each patient has a private room and 24/7 access to addiction trained specialists.

 Lightening the Load